 In Galatians 4, Paul uses the story of Sarah and Hagar to illustrate the results of two different covenants: the New Covenant, based on grace; and the Old Covenant, based on the Law.
 In Paulís analogy, believers in Christ are like the child born of Sarah—free, the result of Godís promise.
 Those who try to earn their salvation by their own works are like the child born of Hagar—a slave, the result of human effort.

-Genesis - NIV Application Commentary by John Walton and Logos Bible Software.
+Recommended Resources: Genesis - NIV Application Commentary by John Walton and Logos Bible Software.

 Why does God test us?

 What is the significance of Mount Moriah in the Bible?

 Why did God punish Pharaoh for Abramís lie (Genesis 12:17)?